antsiamis/antsiamis.github.io/_pages/about.md

   - /about.html
 ---

-I am a Senior Scientist in the Automatic Control Laboratory at ETH Zürich, hosted by John Lygeros.
+I am a Senior Scientist at the Automatic Control Laboratory, ETH Zürich, hosted by John Lygeros.
 Previously, I obtained my Ph.D. in the Electrical and Systems Engineering department at the University of Pennsylvania working with prof. George Pappas.
 I was a graduate research assistant with prof. Petros Maragos in Computer Vision, Speech Communication and Signal Processing Group at National Technical University of Athens (NTUA).
 I did my undergraduate thesis and research with prof. Kostas J. Kyriakopoulos in Control Systems Laboratory at NTUA.
 I received the diploma in Electrical and Computer Engineering at NTUA.

 Research Interests
 ======